 The distinguishing feature of card games in the "All Fours Family" is that even though standard trick taking rules apply, it is still legal to play a trump at any time, regardless of the lead.
 All Fours originated in England where it began to be played around the 17th century.
 It became very popular in the 19th century in America and gave rise to several other games including "Pitch", "Double Pedro" and a two player variation called "California Jack".
 All Fours, is played widely in Trinidad and Tobago where it is the standard card game for all occassions, and in Lancashire, England.

-All Fours is played by four players in two fixed-partnerhips.
-All Fours is not particularly well suited to two players.
+All Fours is played by four players in two fixed-partnerhips, but is not particularly well suited to two or three players.
 For a three player variation, see Seven Up.

 Standard Deck of 52 cards.
 Cards rank: A, K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2.

 The object of the game is to score points by winning tricks with valuable cards in them.

 For the purposes of scoring Game Point, A-10 are given the following values:

 The team who have accrued a greater total from counting up the cards they have won in tricks will score one point for "Game".